 Project 4 at Metis is focused around unsupervised machine learning and Natural Language Processing.
-But we also incorporate NoSQL for our data storage, Flask as a Python based web framework, and visualization with D3.
+But we also incorporate MongoDB for data storage, Flask as a Python based web framework, and visualization with D3.

 - Data Science Stack

 So of course, I researched and Googled to see if anything similar has been done, and I came across a timely op-ed piece in the New York Times.
 Professor Charles Kruzman from UNC wrote a very interesting article looking at how the NYT Crossword puzzles say about the words we use.
 That’s it!
 I can extend on his project by using data science and unsupervised machine learning.
 While Kruzman’s research focused on the foreign language usage, I want to perform topic modeling on clues and answers, without manual input.

 I was able to obtain about 40 years of NYT crossword puzzles with further research on the web.
 So I parsed the raw data from JSON and stored it locally with MongoDB.
 That’s 14,000+ puzzles with 1.2 million clue-answer pairs.

 We know that crossword puzzles are creative and clever, but most importantly they are current.
 Constructors and editors are well aware of what their solvers know.
 In other words, crossword puzzles reflect culture and current events.
 And by looking at them over time, we can see how American society has shifted and how the English language has evolved.

 My goal is straightforward: Given a word or phrase used as an answer in past crossword puzzles, I want to visualize how its usage and meaning has changed over time.
 And in doing so, get an unique view into how American culture and language has evolved.